WintonCentre/predict-prostate/TRANSLATIONS.md

 In `leiningen` builds, we create a *normal* or a *translation editor* build by selecting either the `min`or`min-edit`profile defined in `project.clj` when calling `lein cljsbuild`.
 `min-edit` includes the folder `src_tt_edit` in the source path list. `min` includes the folder `src_tt_prod` instead.

 In development, when using a `shadow-cljs` build, we have to do this differently.
 It's easiest to pull in the different ttt definitions by building different targets which use different entry points as defined in `shadow-cljs.edn`.
-This in turn means that we need different root html to refer to those entry points.
+This in turn means that we need different root html to refer to those entry points (use `shadow.html`in development).

-The Jenkins production builds currently still use leiningen (for IE9 compatibility), so it is only worthwhile going over to shadow-cljs if you are making extensive changes in development.
+> Make sure the script referenced in `index.html` or `shadow.html` is either `app.js`for the app or `editor.js`for the translation editor.
 ### Selecting the languages offered
 Define them in `translations.config/initial-supported-languages`

 ### Making the translations
 Once built, it's over to the translation editors so they can complete the translations.
 Monitor progress on the translations editor site `https://translation.prostate.wintoncentre.uk/` and on `https://api-prostate.wintoncentre.uk/translations`.
-Each language needs around 600 translations.
+Each language needs around 500 translations.
 Watch out for missed info box translations, and missed texts that only come up on certain input choices, and code changes that demand new translations in all languages.
+> The `Biopsy examples`pop up linked to `See examples`in the tool, under the `Biopsy cores`input, isn't accessible from the editor.
+The translations must be added directly via the api.

 ### Building a site with a new language
 The safeguards need to come in before publication of the live site.
 Here's the checklist: